DePayFi/public-documentation/docs/payments/integrations/widget.md

 }
 ```

+Make sure that your `track->method` throws an error in case the tracking request was not succesful. `fetch` does NOT throw an error if a request fails. e.g. `axios` does throw an error if a request fails.

 Your endpoint needs to make sure to forward the payload of the tracking request to DePay's [Payment Tracking API](/docs/apis/payments/tracking).

 Also make sure to add `token`, `amount`, `confirmations` and `receiver` when forwarding the request to the [Payment Tracking API](/docs/apis/payments/tracking).